ICRAR/EAGLE/INSTALL.md

 # EAGLE Installation Guide

-### Docker Images
+## Docker Images

-#### alpine based docker image
+### alpine based docker images

-This is the preferred way to get EAGLE up and running both in an operational and in a local environment.
-It is based on an an image from https://github.com/tiangolo/meinheld-gunicorn-flask-docker and packs gunicorn, flask and EAGLE into a small 142 MB image.
+This is the preferred way to get EAGLE up and running both in an operational and in a development environment.
+It is based on an an image from https://github.com/tiangolo/meinheld-gunicorn-flask-docker and packs meinheld, gunicorn, flask and EAGLE into a small, less than 200 MB image.
 When started it runs EAGLE as a Flask WSGI application served by multiple gunicorn tasks.

+There are two versions of the docker image build procedures, one for deployment and one for local development.

+#### Deployment Image

-To build and run enter:
+To build a deployment image:

     $ git clone https://github.com/ICRAR/EAGLE.git; cd EAGLE
+    $ ./build_eagle.dep.sh

+This will build an image and tag it with the latest tag found on git.
+To start this image run:

-    $ docker-compose up -d
+    $ ./run_eagle.dep.sh

-This will build and start an image called eagle_alpine.
-Navigate to the EAGLE access point and start creating workflows:
+The container will be started in the background.
+To us it locally, navigate to the EAGLE access point and start creating workflows:

     http://localhost:8888

-Once the image is built instances can be started and stopped like this:

-    $ docker-compose start

-...
+To stop and remove the deployment container run:

-    $ docker-compose stop
+    $ ./stop_eagle.dep.sh

-### Centos7 based docker image

-The fabric script also allows to create a docker image.
-In order to enable that the virtualenv in addition needs the python docker module.
+#### Development Image

+The development image maps the local host directory to the EAGLE instance installed inside the container and thus allows to modify things on-the-fly.
+To build a development image run:

-    $ pip install docker
+    $ ./build_eagle.dev.sh

-then
+To start this image run:

-    $ fab hl.docker_image
+    $ ./start_eagle.dev.sh

-will generate the image based on Centos7.
-The server can be started using:

-    $ docker run -ti -p 8888:8888 icrar/eagle:latest /home/eagle/eagle_rt/bin/eagleServer
+This will start the development image in forground and watch the typescript files for any changes.
+If changes are detected the compiler will translate the affected files.
+All changes in the static subdirectory will directly affect the deployed EAGLE instance.
+The only files which will not be reflected live in the docker image are the main eagleServer files under the eagleServer subdirectory.
+In order to make this possible the actual installation all the EAGLE system is carried out during the start of the container and not during the build of the image.

+To stop the running container press CTRL+C in the terminal where the image was started.

 ## Debugging and Testing
 For debugging and testing EAGLE has an internal web server, which is provided